-FSA will rank offers submitted by landowners for the 58th CRP general enrollment period according to the Environmental Benefits Index (EBI).
+FSA will rank offers submitted by landowners for the 60th general CRP signup period according to the Environmental Benefits Index (EBI).
 FSA collects data for each EBI factor based on the relative environmental benefits for the land offered.
-EBI rankings are unique for each tract of land offered for CRP
+EBI rankings are unique for each tract of land offered for general CRP.

 FSA assigns each offer a score based on the offer's relative environmental factors.
 Each offer competes with all other offers.
-FSA determines the acceptability of the offer based on the ranking results For the 58th CRP general enrollment period, FSA will use the following EBI factors to assess the environmental benefits for the land offered, as follows:
+FSA determines the acceptability of the offer based on the ranking results.

+For the 60th general CRP signup period, FSA will use the following EBI factors to assess the environmental benefits for the land offered, as follows:

-- Wildlife habitat benefits resulting from covers on contract acres (N1); - Water quality benefits from reduced erosion, runoff and leaching (N2); - On-farm benefits from reduced erosion (N3); - Benefits that will likely endure beyond the contract period (N4); - Air quality benefits from reduced wind erosion (N5) and; - Cost (N6).
+- Wildlife habitat benefits resulting from covers on contract acres (N1); - Water quality benefits from reduced erosion, runoff and leaching (N2); - On-farm benefits from reduced erosion (N3); - Benefits that will likely endure beyond the contract period (N4); - Air quality benefits (N5) and; - Cost (N6).